 People cook special types of dishes for Nowruz, especially on the eve of Nowruz.
 Normally they cook Sabzi Chalaw, a dish made from rice and spinach, separately.
 Moreover, the bakeries prepare a special type of cookie, called Kulcha-e Nowruzī, which is only baked for Nowruz.
 Another dish which is prepared mostly for the Nowruz days is Māhī wa Jelabī (Fried Fish and Jelabi) and it is the most often meal in picnics.
 In Afghanistan, it is a common custom among the affianced families that the fiancé’s family give presents to or prepare special dishes for the fiancée’s family on special occasions such as in the two Eids (Eid ul-Fitr and Eid al-Adha), Barā’at and in Nowruz.
 Hence, the special dish for Nowruz is Māhī wa Jelabī.

 Jashn-e Dehqan means The Festival of Farmers.
-It is celebrated in the first day of year, in which the farmers walk in the cities as a sign of encouragement for the agricultural productions.
-In recent years, this activity is being performed only in Kabul and other major cities, in which the mayor and other high governmental personalities participate for watching and observing.
+It is celebrated on the 1st and/or 2nd day of the year when the farmers walk in the cities as a sign of encouragement for agricultural production.
+In recent years, this activity is being performed only in Kabul and other major cities, in which the mayor and other high governmental personalities participate in watching and observing.